 Chinese Steamed Buns

-This Chinese Steamed Buns Recipe features:
+Why This Chinese Steamed Bun Recipe Is So Good

 - Simple dough that can be used for many different Chinese steamed buns

-- Tips to get your buns smooth, white and puffy
+- Smooth, white and perfectly puffy

-How to make Chinese Steamed Bun Recipe
+How to make Chinese Steamed Bun Recipe – Step By Step

 The first step is to make the dough, mixing in warm water, yeast, sugar and cooking oil.
 Then flour, baking powder, salt.
 In the photo below, the dough was sticking to the side of the bowl, we added another tablespoon of flour.